Rishav

 Beyond Research

 Outside of research, I enjoy reading about ancient civilizations, listening to classic rock, trekking, and strength training.
 I also write blogs reflecting on projects and life learnings.
+Check them out here.

 News